rhinobase/raftyui/apps/docs/app/(docs)/docs/components/accordion/page.md

 ---
 title: Accordion
-pageTitle: Accordion - Rafty UI
+nextjs:
+  metadata:
+    title: Accordion
     description: The accordion component allows the user to show and hide sections of related content on a page.
 ---

 The accordion component allows the user to show and hide sections of related content on a page.